socrata/dev.socrata.com/publishers/getting-started.md

 ## Introduction

 For the tightest possible integration between your source system and your Socrata platform, you'll want to integrate directly with the Socrata Publisher API.
-The Publisher API allows you to programatically:
+The Publisher API allows you to programmatically:

 - Add, update, and delete rows within a Socrata dataset
 - Maintain dataset metadata and privacy settings